DanielAlvarez2/mern-olea/README.md

 create a page for all staff to quickly view the current printed menus: /staff
       (with height:auto, not fixed)
 oleademo.com not working in incognito mode???
+add long allergy descriptions to schema and forms and display
+add ADDITIONAL route for /allergies